Tarsh: Historical development

 Between the 10th and 14th centuries, several texts contain passages which could refer to block printing.
 Perhaps the earliest of these is Ibn al-Nadim's Fihrist of the late 10th century, where he mentions Egyptian magicians who use stamps.
-Around the same time, Abū Dulaf al-Khazrajī (fl. ca. 952) composed a panegyric about the Banū Sāsān, an informal guild of beggars, thieves, and confidence tricksters.
+Around the same time,the poet and traveller Abu Dulaf al-Khazraji (fl. ca. 952) composed for Buyid vizier Sahib ibn Abbad a panegyric about the Banū Sāsān, an informal guild of beggars, thieves, and confidence tricksters.
 Mentioning their use of the ṭarsh to produce amulets:

 The engraver of ṭarsh is he who engraves moulds for amulets.
 People who are illiterate and cannot write buy them from him.
 The seller keeps back the design which is on it so that he exhausts his supply of amulets on the common people and makes them believe that he wrote them.
 The mould is called the ṭarsh.